Cubs top prospect drops truth bomb on team losing Alex Bregman sweepstakes

 However, Shaw understands that baseball like any sport is a “business” and that if a team like Chicago has the chance to get a player like Bregman, they will try every way to do so.
 Now with that out of the window, it's time for him to prove why the Cubs are in the best situation to put trust in Shaw.

-The same sentiments were echoed by Cubs president of baseball operation Jed Hoyer who mentioned while Shaw will have a great crack at the starting third base job, “spots on the team are earned.”
+The same sentiments were echoed by Cubs president of baseball operation Jed Hoyer who mentioned while Shaw will have a great crack at the starting third base job, it won't be handed to him.

 “I think he knows it’s come fast for him,” Hoyer said.
 “He’s in the 2023 draft (selected 13th overall) and has moved really quickly.
 Ultimately, spots on the team are earned.
 He knows that.
 He’s got a great head on his shoulders, so I don’t think any of that stuff bothered him.
 He’s here to play well, and we’ll see what happens.”